calstar/star-gitbook/tutorials/submitting-reimbursements.md

 ### Step 3 - Wait to hear back from the LEAD Center

 Wait for approval from the LEAD Center.
 They may reach out to you for more details.
+If your PR(s) are listed in Stage 5, that means your reimbursement(s) have been **approved**.

 ## Index